dorchard/dorchard.github.io/mycroftfest.md

 * 11:20-11:50 - (30 min) Comonadic notions of computation revisited (__Tarmo Uustalu__)
 * 11:50-12:20 - (30 min) How to construct graded monads (__Dylan McDermott__)
-* 12:20-12:35 - (15 min) A Tale of Two Graded Calculi: The Marriage of Coeffects and Graded Comonads (__Vilem Liepelt__, Daniel Marshall, Dominic Orchard)
+* 12:20-12:35 - (15 min) A Tale of Two Graded Calculi: The Marriage of Coeffects and Graded Comonads (Vilem Liepelt, Daniel Marshall, __Dominic Orchard__)

 ### Lunch